MorphiaOrg/morphia-docs/content/morphia/2.5/quicktour.md

 If you pass a String instead, it will use that value for the collection name.
 In this case, all `Containers` instances will be saved in to the `employees` collection instead.
-There is a little more to this annotation but the [@Entity](javadoc/dev/morphia/annotations/Entity.html) javadoc covers those details .  [@Entity](javadoc/dev/morphia/annotations/Entity.html) should be used on any type you want Morphia to map including embedded types.
+There is a little more to this annotation but the [@Entity](javadoc/dev/morphia/annotations/Entity.html) javadoc covers those details. [@Entity](javadoc/dev/morphia/annotations/Entity.html) should be used on any type you want Morphia to map including embedded types.
 Embedded types are not required to have an [@Id](javadoc/dev/morphia/annotations/Id.html) annotated field.

 The [@Indexes](javadoc/dev/morphia/annotations/Indexes.html) annotation lists which indexes Morphia should create.